goodguynic/ai4sea/README.md

 # ai4sea
-AI for SEA challenge posted by Grab: Safety
+AI for SEA: Saferty challenge posted by Grab

 This is an entry to the challenge posted by Grab